Autumn Colors Coneflower

 A stunning variety with flowers that put on a dazzling show; blooms with red-orange centers around yellow-orange edges with brown overlays; long lasting flowers all summer and is the perfect fit for any garden; excellent for containers as well

-Autumn Colors Coneflower has masses of beautiful orange daisy flowers with yellow overtones, dark brown eyes and indian red centers at the ends of the stems from early summer to early fall, which are most effective when planted in groupings.
+Autumn Colors Coneflower has masses of beautiful orange daisy flowers with yellow overtones, dark brown eyes and antique red centers at the ends of the stems from early summer to early fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its serrated pointy leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.

 Autumn Colors Coneflower is an herbaceous perennial with an upright spreading habit of growth.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.